copify/copify-wordpress/readme.txt

 If you don’t blog regularly, you’re not alone.
 Most companies struggle to find the time and inspiration to update their blog, which means they are missing out on a real opportunity.

-Statistics from content marketing platform HubSpot reveal that blogs which are updated regularly get <b>55% more visitors</b> and <b>97% more links</b> than those which aren’t.
+Statistics from content marketing platform HubSpot reveal that blogs which are updated regularly get 55% more visitors and 97% more links than those which aren’t.

 This is where Copify can help.
 By installing our plugin and signing up for one of our [monthly packages](http://copify.com/blog-packages), we’ll deliver a number of blog posts every week.
 These posts can be pushed directly to your WordPress dashboard for quick and easy publishing.